Luthetus/Luthetus.Ide/Docs/TextEditor/usage.md

 - In the .razor markup (`Pages/Index.razor`) render the Blazor component: `<Luthetus.TextEditor.RazorLib.TextEditors.Displays.TextEditorViewModelDisplay/>`

-- This component takes various parameters, but only one of them is required.
-The rest of the parameters are for customization.
+- This component takes only one required parameter, any others are for customization.

-- Pass in the required parameter `TextEditorViewModelKey` to have the value of the `TextEditorViewModelKey` property from the codebehind.
+- The required parameter named `TextEditorViewModelKey` can be given the property named `ViewModelKey`, which was made in the codebehind.

 ```csharp
 @page "/"